The Last House on the Left (2009 film): Plot

+Krug Stillo, a notorious killer, is being transported to a max security prison.
+When he asks the transporting officers for a restroom break, the two refuse knowing he is a flight risk.
+While stopped at a railroad crossing, the two officers are viciously broadsided by a pickup truck driven by Krug's brother Francis, and his girlfriend Sadie.
+Sadie shoots one officer dead, and Krug shows the other officer a picture of his two daughters, telling him he will never see them again.
+He then wraps a seatbelt around the officers neck which ultimately kills him.
+Both officers die at the scene, leaving the killers at large.

-Emma and John Collingwood, and their daughter, competitive swimmer Mari, head out on vacation to their lake house.
-Shortly thereafter, Mari borrows the family car and drives into town to spend some time with her friend Paige.
+Dr. John Collingwood, his wife, Emma, and their teenaged daughter, competitive swimmer Mari, head out on vacation to their lake house.
+Shortly thereafter, Mari borrows the family car and drives into town to spend time with her friend Paige.
 While Paige works the cash register at a local store, she and Mari meet Justin, a teenager passing through town who invites them both back to his roadside motel room to smoke marijuana.
-While the three are hanging out in the motel room, Justin's family members return: his father, Krug, and his uncle, Francis and Krug's girlfriend, Sadie.
+While the three are hanging out in the motel room, Justin's family members return: his father Krug, his uncle Francis, and Krug's girlfriend Sadie, his stepmother.